poum/cucumber-json2report/README.md

 You can mask/retore/sort/reorder columns in the grid.
 If you click on a row, you access to the corresponding result listing and the charts will focus on this specific data.
+Click again on this row or on the grid 'restore' button to get all data back and mask the listing.
+If you click on the button above the 'display all features again' one, you can mask/unmask the grid panel.

 ![feature overview](https://github.com/poum/cucumber-json2report/raw/master/docs/images/a-feature.png "Focus on a particular feature")